ghostsquad/ronn2docopt/README.md

 This prints to stdout the [docopt usage string](http://docopt.org/)

-From here, you can embed that usage string as an example by using `go-bindata`:
+From here, you can embed that usage string as an example by using [go-bindata](https://github.com/shuLhan/go-bindata):

 ```
 go run ronn2docopt.go ./examples/basic/docs/thingy.1.ronn > ./examples/basic/docs/docopt.txt